February is heart health month, and it is appropriately paired during the same month we celebrate Valentine’s Day.

 You can share sweetness with anyone at any time of the year, not just on a nationally recognized holiday or during a specific month.

 Here are some sweet things to share with someone to support their heart:

 - Hand holding

 When you hug someone you are consciously and physically connecting with them, heart to heart.

-I know we are not face to face right now, but if we were… I would totally give you a big healthy hug!
+I know we are not in the same room right now, but if we were… I would totally give you a big healthy hug!